 Understand your audience to attract them

-To make the most out of your outbound prospecting using video, you’ll want to know your prospects first.
-Since you want to produce a highly personalized video, you’ll need to roll up your sleeves and dig deep.
+Since you want to produce a highly personalized video, you’ll need to roll your sleeves up and dig deep.
 Remember, you are making a video directed toward an individual, and there may not always be a one-size-fits-all approach.

 Some of the things you should keep in mind: